OpenNebula/marketplace-docs/source/service/oneke.rst

 .. important::

-    If you'd like to use a custom domain name for the Control Plane endpoint instead af the direct public VIP address, then you need to add the domain to the ``ONEAPP_K8S_EXTRA_SANS`` context parameter, for example ``localhost,127.0.0.1,k8s.yourdomain.it`` and set the domain inside the ``~/.kube/config`` file as well.
-You can setup your domain in a public/private DNS server or in your local ``/etc/hosts`` file, whatever works.
+    If you'd like to use a custom domain name for the Control Plane endpoint instead of the direct public VIP address, you need to add the domain to the ``ONEAPP_K8S_EXTRA_SANS`` context parameter, for example ``localhost,127.0.0.1,k8s.yourdomain.it``, and set the domain inside the ``~/.kube/config`` file as well.
+You can set up your domain in a public/private DNS server or in your local ``/etc/hosts`` file, whatever works for you.

 Accessing K8s API via SSH tunnels
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default Kubernetes API Server's extra SANs are set to ``localhost,127.0.0.1`` which allows to access Kubernetes API via SSH tunnels.
+By default Kubernetes API Server's extra SANs are set to ``localhost,127.0.0.1`` which allows you to access Kubernetes API via SSH tunnels.

 .. note::